 The larger and more sophisticated your nonprofit is, the more likely you’ll need to invest time and money to hold a larger event that will yield more donations, better donor engagement, and stronger connections with your board, and future donors.

 Planning Your Event

-Look for event planners who are members of one or more professional event planning organizations2 such as ILEA (International Live Events Association), ESPA (Event Services Professional Association) or MPI (Meeting Professionals International).
+Look for event planners who are members of one or more professional event planning organizations such as ILEA (International Live Events Association), ESPA (Event Services Professional Association), or MPI (Meeting Professionals International).
 These organizations are also a good resource for information and brainstorming.
 You can also seek event professionals who have the credentials Certified Special Event Professional (CSEP) or Certified Meeting Professional (CMP).

 Budgeting for Events: Costs and Revenue